DmitriiSukhomlinov/DmitriiSukhomlinov/README.md

 ### :guitar: About me:

  - :four_leaf_clover: 31 y.o. developer, aiming to bring something good to this world
- - :computer: I've been dabbling in sorfware development since around 2017
+ - :computer: I've been dabbling in software development since around 2017
  - :mortar_board: Novosibirsk State University, Bachelor's Degree in Math and Computer Science

  ### ✨ Links: